pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/_index.md

 Pulumi ESC brokers access to secrest and configuration that live in other systems, and so authentication and granular RBAC are critical to ensure robust access controls across your organization.
 Pulumi ESC leverages the same Pulumi Cloud identity, RBAC, Teams, SAML/SCIM and scoped access tokens that are used for Pulumi IaC today, extending these all to managing access to Environments as well as Stacks.

-Teams can create environments and then control what permissions others have to those environments.
-They can control who can update and preview environments, as well as who can open environments and see secrets.
+Teams can create and control access to their Environments.
+They can control who can update and preview Environments, as well as who can open Environments and retrieve their secrets.
 Audit logs let teams know who has changed or accessed configuration.

 ## Auditable